Agalloch: Pale Folklore and Of Stone, Wind, and Pillor (1998–2001)

 In 1998, the trio recorded a new demo tape, Promo 1998, solely for labels.
 It caught the attention of The End Records, who offered them a contract, resulting in the 1999 release of their debut full-length album, Pale Folklore.
 Reworking several earlier demo tracks, the album featured less of a black metal influence, more neofolk elements and neoclassical interludes.
 After the recording was completed, Breyer departed the band due to a lack of interest in music.

-After a hiatus, the band released an EP of unreleased material from 1998–2001 titled Of Stone, Wind, and Pillor, revealing more neoclassical and experimental elements.
+After a hiatus, the band released an EP of unreleased material from 1998 to 2001 titled Of Stone, Wind, and Pillor, revealing more neoclassical and experimental elements.
 The EP also included a cover of "Kneel to the Cross" by neofolk band Sol Invictus that would later be released on Sol Lucet Omnibus, French label Cynerfierrd's tribute compilation to Sol Invictus.

 The Mantle (2002–2005)

-During the 2001 to early 2002 period, Agalloch recorded The Mantle, featuring more of a post-rock influence.
-The album's sleeve art featured photographs of public statues and fountains found in downtown Portland.
+During the 2001 to early 2002 period, Agalloch recorded The Mantle, featuring more of a post-rock influence, namely the work of Godspeed You!
+Black Emperor, with tracks In The Shadow Of Our Pale Companion and You Were But A Ghost In My Arms prominently displaying the hybrid of black metal/post-rock influence found on the record.
 This album marked a change in media attention for Agalloch, landing them interviews with mainstream magazines.

 Following the release of The Mantle, Agalloch played their first show on March 6, 2003 in Portland, followed by a few additional shows in March and a US West Coast tour in May.

 Two subsequent records, the Tomorrow Will Never Come 7" single (issued by The End's Infinite Vinyl Series in 2003) and The Grey (released by Vendlus Records in 2004), showcased an even more experimental side of Agalloch, featuring remixed and reworked versions of songs from The Mantle as well as a new post-rock-influenced title track on the B-side of Tomorrow Will Never Come.
 Agalloch performed a series of shows on the North American East Coast in 2004.

 A nature-themed split 10" picture disc single with the Finnish band Nest was also released in 2004, showcasing a collaborative, neofolk effort by Agalloch on the A-side.
 The Nest track, a more electronic, percussion-heavy effort, included vocal and guitar contributions by Haughm and Anderson.

 Double vinyl reissues of The Mantle and Pale Folklore were released in 2005 in limited wooden boxes, complete with new artwork for both albums, to commemorate the band's single live performance of 2005 at the Day of the Equinox music festival held in Toronto on October 14, 2005.